 - Helper: A guard or wing helps away from his matchup, both on drives and at the rim.

-- Wing Stopper: A wing who defends bigger ball handlers in pick-and-roll and in isolation on the perimeter, with some off-ball help responsibilities.
+- Wing Stopper: A wing who defends Shot Creators often and is defending in pick-and-roll and in isolation on the perimeter, with some off-ball help responsibilities.

-- Perimeter Big: A big who does not defend in pick-and-roll as often and either stays with shooters on the perimeter or can rotate to help at the rim.
+- Perimeter Big: A big who does not defend in pick-and-roll as often and either stays with Stretch Big or Stationary Shooters on the perimeter or can rotate to help at the rim.

 - Mobile Big: A big who defends aggressively in pick-and-roll, often switching and hedging to push ball handlers away from the rim.